 This is the Easy Version of the Articles.
-The full version of the Articles is also available as a PDF.
+The full version of the Articles is also available.

 We are the Alphabet Workers Union.
 We are a group focused on advancing and defending the interests of the workers.
 We promote solidarity, democracy, and social and economic justice in the workplace, our communities, and society.
 We are a part of Local 1400 of the Communications Workers of America.
 They are a more established local of CWA who are helping us get our start.
 We plan to work with them until we have learned enough to strategically run our own local, at which point we will charter our own local.
 Consequently and for the time being, we are also subject to the bylaws of Local 1400 and the CWA constitution.
 Membership is available to any worker employed by Alphabet or within its network of subsidiary and vendor companies, throughout the United States of America and Canada.

 Membership in AWU is available to any worker employed by Alphabet or within its network of subsidiary and vendor companies, throughout the United States of America and Canada.
 Approval of membership will not be made based on craft, skill, age, race, caste, gender, sexual orientation, religious or political beliefs or affiliation, disability, immigration status, or any other protected characteristic.
 Membership is also available to those in the process of contesting their firing.

 Members in good standing who retire or otherwise leave our community of interest may join the retiree council of Local 1400 for a one time fee of $25 and may continue to participate in some AWU activities.

 AWU is large enough to have significant democratic power within Local 1400, and the Local 1400 Executive Board has committed to allowing us to choose our own path for organizing Alphabet.